Data Tags

 Account-Related Data

-Adding account-related tags are a great way to target messages to groups of users based on properties of their account such as cohort, or to link user data to your internal database / CRM.
+Adding account-related tags is a great way to target messages to groups of users based on properties of their account, such as cohort, or to link user data to your internal database / CRM.

-Do not use tags for setting "user Ids" or sending messages to individual users.
-Instead use the External User Id property.
+Do not use tags for setting "user IDs" or sending messages to individual users.
+Instead use the External ID property.

 Key | Definition |